 The reported incidence of uterine inversion varies widely, which may be due to differences in definition, patient populations, and awareness and recognition.
 The reported incidence ranges from 1 in 500 to 1 in more than 57,000 deliveries (Baskett, 2002; Bunke, 1965; Das, 1940; Hostetler, 2000; Morini, 1994; Shah-Hosseini, 1989; Watson, 1980; Witteveen, 2013).
 Two single-institution reports that analyzed long epochs cite incidences of 1 in 1860 during cesarean delivery, 1 in 3737 during vaginal delivery, and 1 in 6403 in all delivery settings (Baskett, 2002; Shah-Hosseini, 1989).
 In a nationwide population-based study, the incidence was 1 in 20,000 vaginal births (Witteveen, 2013).

 Previously, uterine inversion during cesarean delivery was considered rare (Chatzistamatiou, 2014; Witteveen, 2013).
 However, in one series, the incidence of inversion during cesarean delivery was actually twice that associated with vaginal delivery (Baskett, 2002).
-As one explanation, management of third-stage labor during cesarean delivery has varied over time and ranged from immediate manual extraction of the placenta to cord traction ...
+As one explanation, management of third-stage labor during cesarean delivery has varied over time and ranged from immediate manual extraction of the placenta to cord traction to promote ...